PART II PREDICTIONS

 resulting in compute errors.
 Even if we could pack transistors tighter, there is no current (pun

-somewhat intended) way we could come close to the energy efficiency of the human brain when it comes to operations per second versus watts consumed.
-Our brains are smaller and faster than
+efficiency of the human brain when it comes to operations per second versus watts consumed.

-any modern machine, and consume less energy (which also largely avoids the problem of overheating).
+Our brains are smaller and faster than any modern machine, and consume less energy (which also largely

-Compared to current classical computers, we know that quantum computers can offer vastly faster processing for certain types of problems.
-Referring back to the idea that
+quantum computers can offer vastly faster processing for certain types of problems.
+Referring

-the quantum realm is our true, underlying computational reality, (and vastly oversimplifying quantum
+back to the idea that the quantum realm is our true, underlying computational reality, (and vastly oversimplifying

-at a time, we can compute several answers to the same problem simultaneously.
+computing one answer at a time, we can compute several answers to the same problem simultaneously.

 At the time of this writing (early 2023), quantum computing is still in its technological infancy.